The History of Cigars

 When the Cuban trade embargo hit in the 1960s, American cigar lovers adapted quickly.
 This era forced the industry to grow in new directions.
 Consequently, incredible tobacco regions rose in Nicaragua, Honduras, and the Dominican Republic.
 Today, many enthusiasts argue that Nicaraguan tobacco rivals or even surpasses Cuban leaves.
 For more on the global impact of tobacco, visit the Tobacco Merchants Association for industry insights.

-Expert Tip: If you struggle to keep your collection fresh in the humid South, read our guide on How to Store Cigars in Florida Without Losing Your Mind.
+Expert Tip: If you struggle to keep your collection fresh in the humid South, read our guide on How to Store Cigars in Florida Without Losing Your Mind

 The Modern Revival: Smoke, Sip, and Freedom